Search This Blog

 Briju maharaj dances energetically

-True the best way to avoid ambiguities and misunderstanding,is to make statements explanatory.
+True, the best way to avoid ambiguities and misunderstandings is to make statements explanatory.

-Rightly so because basic/ fundamental/ primary function of communication is to convey something and that does not require perfection or profound linguistic clarity.
-Grammaire is like Thalam it is supposed to enhance and compliment but both can act as a hindrance as well for a free flow or cascade of emotions.
-That's why alapana, RTP ( in which thanam) bring out more nuances of musical phrases and that's why, in language too ( in many languages) literature migrated from classical poetry towards free verse which conveyed a lot of abstract ideas and philosophies.
+Rightly so because the basic/fundamental/primary function of communication is to convey something, and that does not require perfection or profound linguistic clarity.
+Grammar is like the thalamus; it is supposed to enhance and complement, but both can act as a hindrance as well for a free flow or cascade of emotions.
+That's why Alapana and RTP (thanam) bring out more nuances of musical phrases, and that's why, in language too (in many languages), literature migrated from classical poetry towards free verse, which conveyed a lot of abstract ideas and philosophies.

-From my limited experience, I feel, be it grammar, punctuation, long winding sentences to chop into chunks will provide more clarity to the otherwise, complex structures of a language.
+From my limited experience, I feel that, be it grammar, punctuation, or long-winding sentences to chop into chunks, it will provide more clarity to the otherwise complex structures of a language.
 I

-n fact, one of the projects, I had in mind was to write context based grammatical labels.
-On punctuation, I have written a few years back the following:-When thoughts, ideas, opinions gush forth like a cascade or a cyclone little do they bother about the twigs and saplings on the way.
+In fact, one of the projects I had in mind was to write context-based grammatical labels.
+On punctuation, I have written a few years back the following: -When thoughts, ideas, and opinions gush forth like a cascade or a cyclone, little do they bother about the twigs and saplings on the way.

-I suggest everyone to read one of world’s leading linguist Steven Pinker’s [of Harvard ]‘The sense of style’ -‘The Thinking Person’s Guide to Writing in the 21st Century’ -from page 284 on Punctuation.
+I suggest everyone read one of the world's leading linguists, Steven Pinker’s [of Harvard], 'The Sense of Style'—'The Thinking Person’s Guide to Writing in the 21st Century’—from page 284 on punctuation.
 This chapter covers very comprehensively the complete width and depth of the uses and usefulness of punctuations.

-In 2004 New Yorker Review the critic Louis Menand decries punctuation errors he spotted in Truss’s book.
+In the 2004 New Yorker Review, the critic Louis Menand decries punctuation errors he spotted in Truss’s book.

 The world functions on actions spurred on by thoughts and ideas and not punctuation marks